bird-house/birdhouse-docs/docs/source/dev_guide.rst

 Writing Documentation
 ---------------------

 Documentation is written in `ReStructuredText <http://sphinx-doc.org/rest.html>`_ and generated with `Sphinx <http://sphinx-doc.org/index.html>`_.
-The Birdhouse components use the buildout recipe `birdhousebuilder.recipe.sphinx <https://pypi.python.org/pypi/birdhousebuilder.recipe.sphinx>`_ which sets up Sphinx and a minimal ``docs`` folder.
+The birdhouse components use the Buildout recipe `birdhousebuilder.recipe.sphinx <https://pypi.python.org/pypi/birdhousebuilder.recipe.sphinx>`_ which sets up Sphinx and a minimal ``docs`` folder.
 With ``make docs`` the documentation is generated locally.
 The documentation is published to `Read the Docs <https://readthedocs.org/>`_ with each commit to the `master` branch.
 The API reference is generated automatically using the Sphinx plugin `AutoAPI <http://sphinx-autoapi.readthedocs.io/en/latest/index.html>`_.

 * http://sphinx-doc.org/tutorial.html
 * http://quick-sphinx-tutorial.readthedocs.io/en/latest/

 .. _anaconda:

-Using Anaconda in Birdhouse
+Using Anaconda in birdhouse
 ---------------------------

-The installation of the Birdhouse components and especially the processes involve many software dependencies.
+The installation of the birdhouse components and especially the processes involve many software dependencies.
 The core dependencies are of course the WPS-related packages like :term:`PyWPS` and :term:`OWSLib` from the :term:`GeoPython` project.
 But most dependencies come from the processes themselves served by the WPS, such as `numpy`, `R`, `NetCDF`, `CDO`, `matplotlib`, `ncl`, `cdat`, and many more.

-The aim of Birdhouse is to take care of all these dependencies so that the user does not need to install them manually.
+The aim of birdhouse is to take care of all these dependencies so that the user does not need to install them manually.
 If these dependencies were only *pure* Python packages, then using the :term:`Buildout` build tool, together with the Python package index :term:`PyPi`, would be sufficient.
 But many Python packages have `C` extensions and there are also non-Python packages that need to be installed like `R` and :term:`NetCDF`.

 In this situation, the :term:`Anaconda Python distribution` is helpful.
 Anaconda already has a lot of Python-related packages available for different platforms (Linux, MacOSX, Windows), and there is no compilation needed on the installation host.
 Anaconda makes it easy to build own packages (*conda recipes*) and upload them to the free :term:`Anaconda Server`.

-Conda recipes by Birdhouse
+Conda recipes by birdhouse
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Birdhouse uses :term:`Anaconda` to maintain package dependencies.
 Anaconda allows you to write your own `conda recipes <http://conda.pydata.org/docs/build.html>`_.
-In Birdhouse, we have written several conda recipes for the packages that were not available on Anaconda.
+In birdhouse, we have written several conda recipes for the packages that were not available on Anaconda.
-These `additional conda recipes by Birdhouse <https://github.com/bird-house/conda-recipes>`_ are available on GitHub.
+These `additional conda recipes by birdhouse <https://github.com/bird-house/conda-recipes>`_ are available on GitHub.
 Some of the missing packages are: :term:`PyWPS`, :term:`OWSLib`, :term:`cfchecker`, :term:`Nginx`, ...

 Anaconda provides a free :term:`Anaconda Server`.
 Here you can upload your built conda packages for different platforms (Linux, MacOX, Windows).
 These packages are then available for installation with the :term:`conda` installer.